danthedaniel/stored-component/README.md

 #### Typing

 This project supports TypeScript.
-You can set the state and prop types of your `StoredComponent`s just as with React Components:
+You can set the state and prop types of your `StoredComponent`s just as with Preact Components:

 ```typescript
 type StateType = typeof defaultState;